Pacific communities embrace Litter Intelligence | Sustainable Coastlines

 Back in 2021, in a move that rang true with the team at Sustainable Coastlines, organisers of World Ocean Day decided to drop the ‘S’ from ‘oceans’.
 The reason?
-What we have categorised as distinct bodies of water is in reality a single ocean.
+While we have named ‘oceans’ according to location, they are, in fact, all connected.
 This means that our actions to protect it are taken as part of a global community, acknowledging a shared climate and a shared future.

 With the celebration coming around soon, on 8 June, we’re again reflecting on this, and what it means for us as a local charity working on the global problem of litter and plastic pollution.
 Tackling it here in Aotearoa New Zealand has implications beyond our shores.
 It’s true that if we clean up our act at home there will be less plastic flowing to the global ‘pool’ of ocean plastic.
 But more than that, homegrown solutions have the potential to build on positive change overseas, and we are privileged to have been invited to share the Litter Intelligence programme with communities in the Pacific.